Programs & Instruction

 Class Explanation and Level Progression

 The First Tee Life Skills Experience is divided into four certification levels, starting with PLAYer for new participants and progressing through PLAYer, Par, Birdie, and Eagle.
 Each level is taught seamlessly with a variety of golf skills.
-The First Tee of Pasadena also offers TARGET as an introduction to the Life Skills Experience, as well as an advanced level known as Ace.
+First Tee – Greater Pasadena also offers TARGET as an introduction to the Life Skills Experience, as well as an advanced level known as Ace.

 Life Skills Education Classes